JnnyRdng/code-chart/README.md

 Mermaid is great but readability sucks.
 What if we could have Mermaid but it's actually javascript but not quite?

 Write javascript-like statements and get a Mermaid flowchart right back at you.
-With _incredibly_ limited functionality[^1]
+With _incredibly_ limited functionality[^1].

 Future features may or may not include:
 - [ ] Else if / switch statements
 - [ ] While loop
-- [ ] An end to weird behaviour if you start putting in return; statements.
+- [ ] An end to weird behaviour if you start putting in `return;` statements.
 - [ ] Nicer colours / theming
 - [ ] Exporting as svg/png
 - [ ] Exporting input text / browser-based storage